mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

         ```
     In this example, both `city` and `unit` are mandatory.
 If the LLM tries to call `get_weather` without one of them, the ADK will return an error to the LLM, prompting it to correct the call.

+=== "Go"
+    In Go, you use struct tags to control the JSON schema.
+The two primary tags are `json` and `jsonschema`.

+    A parameter is considered **required** if its struct field does **not** have the `omitempty` or `omitzero` option in its `json` tag.

+    The `jsonschema` tag is used to provide the argument's description.
+This is crucial for the LLM to understand what the argument is for.

+    ???+ "Example: Required Parameters"
+        ```go
+        // GetWeatherParams defines the arguments for the getWeather tool. type GetWeatherParams struct {
+            // This field is REQUIRED (no "omitempty").
+            // The jsonschema tag provides the description.
+            Location string `json:"location" jsonschema:"The city and state, e.g., San Francisco, CA"`

+            // This field is also REQUIRED.
+            Unit     string `json:"unit" jsonschema:"The temperature unit, either 'celsius' or 'fahrenheit'"` }
+        ```
+    In this example, both `location` and `unit` are mandatory.

-##### Optional Parameters with Default Values
+##### Optional Parameters

+=== "Python"
     A parameter is considered **optional** if you provide a **default value**.
 This is the standard Python way to define optional arguments.
-The ADK correctly interprets these and does not list them in the `required` field of the tool schema sent to the LLM.
+You can also mark a parameter as optional using `typing.Optional[SomeType]` or the `| None` syntax (Python 3.10+).

-???+ "Example: Optional Parameter with Default Value"
+    ???+ "Example: Optional Parameters"
-    === "Python"
         ```python
         def search_flights(destination: str, departure_date: str, flexible_days: int = 0):
             """